Up to 60% off sofas & mattresses — limited‑time deals.

 Bracci Andy Sofa Review (2026)

 Bracci’s Andy is a stationary, modular leather sofa built on a hardwood frame with a memory-foam-topped seat.
-In our living room it delivered steady, medium-firm support and quick wipe-down upkeep, but the 22-inch seat depth leans more upright than sprawl, and the leather is the type that develops patina—and shows the occasional scratch.
+In our hands-on testing, it delivered steady medium-firm support, quick wipe-down cleanup, and a composed feel that worked better for upright sitting than sink-in lounging.
+The trade-off is seat depth: at 22 inches, it feels more tailored than sprawling, and the leather will pick up patina and the occasional scratch over time.

 Product overview